Thank you! Your submission has been received!

 Steps to Optimize UAV Path Planning

-Optimization Step Key Focus Areas Primary Impact
+Optimization Step Key Focus Areas Why It Matters

 Step 1: Global and Local Planning in UAV Navigation